simoneintech/Covid_Project/README.md

 # PortfolioProjects

 Hi!
 My name is Simone.
-In this repository you can find the self-study projects I have completed.
+In this repository you can find the COVID-19 projects I have completed.

 I do hope you find something interesting!